 Use compilers and static analysis tools to identify dead stores in the program.

-If variables are intended to be accessed by other execution threads, mark them as atomic.
+Declare variables to be accessed by other execution threads that represent values of type T as std::atomic<T>.

-If variables are intended to be accessed by external devices, mark them as volatile.
+If variables are intended to be accessed by external devices, declare them as volatile.

+If variables are intended to be used to communicate with signal handlers, declare them as volatile sig_atomic_t.

 Declare variables as volatile when they are intentional targets of a store whose value does not appear to be used.